chekwei4/data-eng-zoomcamp/week_2/README.md

 # Ingesting data to local Postgres with Airflow

+## Data lake vs Data Warehouse
+Difference between data lake and data warehouse

+- data lake - usually unstructured, for DA/DS
+    - stream processing, real time analysis
+- data warehouse - usually structured, for BA
+- the idea is to store data as quickly as possible

+## ETL vs ELT
+- export transform load vs export load transform
+- ETL - for small amt of data (this is a DW solution)
+    - schema on write, where you define a well defined schema, define the relationships and then write the data
+- ELT - for large amt of data
+    - provides data lake support (schema on read)
+        - write data first, then determine the schema
+    - This is a data lake solution

+## DAG
+Directed acyclic graph

+- directed, there’s inherent flow representing the dependencies between components
+- acyclic means does not loop/repeat

 ## Create DAG
 DAG will have a `name`, `schedule_interval`, and `start_date`.
 - `schedule_interval` is the one we specify the crontab patter.
 Check out [here](https://crontab.guru/) for crontab cheatsheet.